© Shutterstock/ Emeka Humphrey

-Sustainability Ecology and Climate Africa ongoing
+Sustainability Ecology and Climate Africa concluded

 The Effects of Development Cooperation in the Field of Food Security and Nutrition

 The eradication of hunger, food insecurity and malnutrition has been a major global challenge for several decades and is therefore a long-standing priority for international cooperation.
 Understanding how development cooperation can contribute to improving global food security and nutrition is crucial to achieve this goal.
-DEval is conducting an evaluative study that will synthesise the existing international evidence on the effects of development cooperation in the field of food security and nutrition.
-The focus of this study is the effects of interventions such as training, capacity strengthening and information measures.
+DEval conducted an evaluative study that synthesises the existing international evidence on the effects of capacity strengthening interventions on food security and nutrition in sub-Saharan Africa.
 The study aims to support evidence-based strategy setting in the field.

 Background